NetAppEMEA/hackathon-vol1-deprecated/README.md

 Software in this repo includes two services:

 * **camera-webservice**: Web service that exposes a RESTful API to use a local webcam to take a photo, upload it to an S3 target, and post metadata to ElasticSearch.
-Two versions are available, one written in Ruby and another in Python.
+Two versions are available, one written in Python and another in Ruby.
 This can be deployed on a laptop or e.g., on a Raspberry Pi.

 * **webapp**: Web app that displays a list of camera-webservice instances known to ElasticSearch allowing you to take photos.
 Includes a Dockerfile for containerized use.

-*Note: Config must be set prior to build/run.*

-## Plan of attack:

-### Step 0: Pre-work or Initial Getting Started
-* You will access the RaspberryPI using ssh.
-** If you are on a Mac, you can simply open a Terminal window and type %> ssh pi@<rasppi IP address>
-** If you are using Windows install a tool like Putty

-### Step 1: Setup S3 accessible storage
-* Create a new storage tenant, new bucket, permissions to allow anonymous read access to the bucket via bucket policies
-* Verify success by putting data using a S3 client and downloading it via a web browser

-*Hints*

-* Get NetApp SGWS system and credentials from the hackers night leaders Alternatively you can setup an AWS S3 bucket.
-* Recommended S3 clients are S3 browser for Win, and CyberDuck for Mac (CyberDuck won't allow you to set Bucket Policies)
-* Manage bucket permissions from your S3 client.
-Check repo for sample policy: `bucket_policy.json`
-* On MacOSX, can also use s3cmd: `s3cmd setpolicy bucket_policy.json s3://bucketname` (make sure to configure s3cmd before that)

-### Step 2: Setup Raspberry Pi and camera web service (camera-webservice)
-Perform a NOOB/raspbian installation - you will need a mouse/keyboard/monitor for the initial setup.
-Once connected; make note of IP address and potentially move Pi somewhere in the building and Connect headless using ssh.
-Install camera app and take a photo.
-Install git and ruby, install rvm and gems.
-Clone camera web service from github, update S3 and other details it will use, run camera web service and verify you can take a photo

-*Hints*

-* To grow the filesystem, check out raspi-config (this may not be needed if using the latest NOOB/raspbian distribution)
-* The camera app to install for a USB webcam is called fswebcam, and don’t forget if using a native Raspberry camera, you have to enable it
-     If webcam is still not working (built-in camera on RaspberryPI 3 B unit) pi@raspberrypi_01:~ $ fswebcam
-	--- Opening /dev/video0...
-	stat: No such file or directory
-	pi@raspberrypi_01:~ $ vcgencmd get_camera
-	supported=1 detected=1
-	pi@raspberrypi_01:~ $ sudo modprobe bcm2835-v4l2
-	pi@raspberrypi_01:~ $ ls /dev/video0
-* Use git to clone the repo and configure the `camera-webservice`
-* Configure using `config.json`; details found in README.md within the camera-webservice dir
-* Once running, it exposes a URI that accepts a GET request: `/take_photo`

-### Step 3: Setup Docker and web app (webapp)
-Install docker machine on your laptop, test some containers (try Ubuntu and httpd), clone web app from github, build a container for your web app, start container, verify you can access and take a photo.
-Docker can now run fully packed under MacOSX (https://docs.docker.com/docker-for-mac/) and also Windows.

-*Hints*

-* Use git to clone the repo and configure the `webapp`
-* Show local container images:
- *  `docker images`
-* Run a container:
- *  `docker run --rm -p 8081:8081 <image_id>`
-* Show all running containers:
- *  `docker ps`
-* Stop a running container:
- *  `docker stop <id>`
-* Exec a command (like a shell) into a running container:
- *  `docker exec -it <container-name-or-id> bash`
-* Build a container:
- *  `docker build -t netapp/hacker .`
-* Get the IP of your docker host: (might not be needed any more in the new semi-native Docker version for MacOSX/Windows)
- *  `docker-machine ip`
-* You can also run the webservice manually, but then you also need to install all the gems as did on the camera-webservice:
- * `shotgun --host 0.0.0.0 --port 8081 webapp.rb`

-### Step 4: Do more!
-Try the python based camera web service on your Raspberry Pi and from your laptop, check out ElasticSearch and see what’s in it, use your smart phone somehow, make a web app to show all the photos, etc!
+# Hack-night instructions

+The hack-night is intended to be a lightly structured event designed to allow hackers to explore, innovate and learn.
+The following instructions are provided as general roadmap to provide some structure.

+## What's Level Hacker Are You?
+Hackers are encouraged and should feel free to customize their work as they choose.

+* **Novice hackers (NOOBS):**
+May want to follow the activity outline more closely.
+They may want to pair up with another Intermediate hacker for additional support.
+Novice hackers should definitely review the PREWORK.md document prior to the event to make sure they are prepared to get the most out of the event.

+The instructions provided below are most likely not detailed enough for a novice hacker.
+Please contact the hack-night lead for additional supporting documentation - which provids a few more step-by-step instructins.

+* **Intermediate hackers:**
+The instructions below are written with the Intermediate hacker in mind.
+The instructions are intentionally terse with the assumption that the hacker will use resources like **Google** to provide missing information.

+The intermediate hacker should explore inside the files provided in Git to look for opportunities to customize, extend and improve the implementation.

+If you are already familiar with learnings in a particular portion of the instructions, move along as quickly as you like to the next section where you can explore new ideas and technology.

+* **Advanced hackers:**
+Advanced should scan the below instructions and then create there own roadmap or project.
+Advanced users are also welcome to come in with their own project or an idea for advanced integration.

+* **Other Hacker ideas:**
+See the file named OtherHackerIdeas.md for some potentially interesting extensions to the hack-night activity.
+Please feel free to share these ideas with the rest of the team - specifically with a focus on how these help NetApp SE's better understand 3rd Platform/DevOps customers and sales motion.

+## Getting help
+Google and Youtube is how the modern developer learns.
+If you have a question, are getting an error message, or need to learn to do something - **Try Google first**.

+If you then get stuck - ask your teammates - We are **"Team NetApp"** - never fail alone!

+If you are still stuck - ask a hack-night lead for help.

+## Hack-night Modules
+The hack-night instructions are divided into modules to help provide structure and to help the hack-night leaders assess progress.

+### *=> START HERE* Get the latest Hack-night files from GitHub
+You will want to get (clone) the hack-night files from https://github.com/NetAppEMEA/hackathon-vol1

+Hint: You will need a clone on both the RaspberryPI and your own laptop.

+Once you have cloned your workspace, create a personal Git branch since you are going to make changes to the source code.
+Once you have made your changes on your branch, you will do a GitHub 'Pull Request' and push your changed back to GitHub for team review.

+### Module 0: Pre-Hack Night work
+Look in a file named PREWORK.md which details suggested activities to do **BEFORE** coming to hack-night.
+It is encouraged that all hackers read thru the PREWORK.md document - even if that means you are doing that during the even.

+### Module 1: Connect to RaspberryPI, Take Picture and View the image
+1. SSH to remotely connect to your RaspberryPI.
+2. Install the fswebcam and figure out how to take a picture.
+Hint: Google "fswebcam"
+Note: You may need to run the following command to load the camera driver.
+*%> sudo modprobe bcm2835-v4l2*
+3. Copy the image back to your PC (using SCP) and view the image.

+### Module 2: Connect to S3 and Create a Bucket - Connect to ElasticSearch
+* For security reasons, the instructor will provide an email which contains information on how to connect to the SGWS S3.
+The same email will provide instructions for connecting to the ElasticSearch server.

+1. Install a S3 browser tool like "*S3 browser*" for Windows or "*CyberDuck*" for Mac Note: CyberDuck won't allow you to set Bucket Policies.
+2. Connect, create a S3 bucket, then upload/download a file or image.
+3. Install an ElasticSearch Toolbox and connect to the ElasticSearch server.

+### Module 3: Setup RaspberryPI Camera Webservice
+* The files and instructions you need are in the *camera-webservice* directory.
+* You will have the opportunity to use either the Python or the Ruby based webservice code.

+### Module 4: Get Webservice to upload S3 images
+Instructions are in the *camera-webservice/README.md* file

+### Module 5: Get Webservice to upload ElasticSearch data
+Instructions are in the *camera-webservice/README.md* file

+### Module 6: Explore and search with ElasticSearch
+Using the ElasticSearch Toolbox tools explore the data updated by all the hackers.
+Come up with an idea of what to search.
+Update the your webservice to add additional meta data to upload.

+### Module 7: Setup and run Docker on your laptop
+This module will be performed on your laptop and will not require the RaspberryPI.

+1. Docker needs to be installed on your laptop.
+2. Test some containers such as Ubuntu and httpd.
+3. Create your own Dockerfile based on on an inherited container (aka Ubuntu or httpd)

+### Module 8: Run a Docker based webservice
+Clone web app from github, build a container for your web app, start container, verify you can access and take a photo.

+* The files and instructions can be found in the *webapp* directory.

+### Module 9: Commit your changes back to github
+Issue a GitHub 'Pull Request' to submit your changes back to GitHub for review and merging back to mainline.

+### Module 10: Create your own module
+The repository has a file called "OtherHackerIdeas.md".
+Attack one of those idea or come up with your own.